CollabCodeTech/collabcodetraining-frontend/CONTRIBUTING.md

 ## How to submit a pull request?

 1. Fork [this repository](https://github.com/CollabCodeTech/collabcodetraining-frontend/fork).
 2. Create a new branch with the feature name.
-(Eg: add-chat-support, fix-website-header)
+(Eg: feature/chat-support, hotfix/website-header)
 3. Make your changes.
 4. Commit your changes.
 Please follow the [styleguides](#styleguides)
 5. Push your changes.
 6. Submit your pull request.

+We use [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) so unless your PR is a `hotfix`, your feature branch must be created from the `develop` branch.
+TIP: This [Git extension](https://github.com/nvie/gitflow) makes Git Flow a piece of cake

 ## Styleguides
 ### Git Commit Styleguide